-5.8.2 Staging Areas
+5.7.3 Staging Areas

 A staging area is a location established to support the incident when preparing personnel and equipment for deployment.
-Staging areas are identified by response agencies and identified through the municipal emergency management planning process.
+Staging areas are identified by response agencies and identified through the municipal emergency management planning process and may be located on Council or Department of Energy, Environment and Climate Action (DEECA) land where Committees of Management have been identified.
 A request to support a Staging Area may activate aspects of this plan.
-Staging Areas in South Gippsland are identified in Appendix L.
+Staging Areas in South Gippsland are identified in Appendix K.

-5.8.3 Evacuation
+5.7.4 Evacuation